mlindgren/blog-archive/source/_posts/2013-06-09-the-subaru-saga.markdown

 is currently $30,000.
 Ultimately I paid $31,000, which given dealership markup seemed reasonable at the time.

-I spent quite a long time negotiating with Ken, so let me tell you a little bit about his personality and style as a salesperson.
-I can't help but view him as a reasonably nice guy, even though I felt that he was subtly pushing me to spend more than I wanted to, and even though he gave me misinformation and made statements of dubious veracity in several instances (I hesitate to say "lied").
+I spent quite a long time negotiating with Ken, so I want to take some time to describe his personality and style as a salesperson.
+I can't help but view him as a reasonably nice guy.
+He seemed to be friendly and in posession of a good sense of humor, and was very patient with my less than stellar manual driving.
+That said, he was subtly pushing me to spend more than I wanted to, and he gave me misinformation and made statements of dubious veracity in several instances (I hesitate to say "lied").
 For instance, when I told him I didn't _need_ a new car and that I could just as easily walk away, he repeatedly emphasized that the STI was "a hot item" and that if I left and came back tomorrow, it might not still be on the lot.
-This is _kind of_ true because STIs do seem to sell quickly in the Seattle area _when they're sold at a good price_; however, I'd been looking at Craigslist and AutoTrader for months at this point, and I knew that this car in particular had been sitting on their lot for at least a month&mdash;maybe more like two months.
+This is kind of true under the right circumstances, but I had been looking at Craigslist and AutoTrader for months at this point, and I knew that this car in particular had been sitting on their lot for at least a month&mdash;maybe more like two months.
 That fact was also ascertainable from some of the paperwork Ken gave me on the vehicle, so it was a pretty poor attempt to mislead me.

 I also happened to notice that the price on Craigslist had dropped something like $50 between the night before and the day I was there, so I called him on that as well.
 He changed his story at that point and told me how the STI is a performance car for a particular type of buyer, and not just anyone would be looking for one, to which I replied: yeah, that's my point!
-It's a sought-after car but it's also not something just anyone is going to drop in and buy, so I know you can't move this as fast as you say you can.
+It's a sought-after car but it's also not something just anyone is going to drop in and buy, so I know you can't sell it as quickly as you say you can.

 While Ken repeatedly insisted that he was on my side and wanted to work with me to get me the best deal possible, and that he wasn't a typical pushy sales guy,